 Las Setas de Sevilla is one of the most recent additions to Seville and one of the most architecturally impressive.

 The structure acts as a gigantic parasol, which looks similar to a mushroom.
-Multiple levels to the structure exist and you can do different things one each one.
+Multiple levels of the structure exist and you can do different things on each one.

 The final levels act as a viewing point as you are on top of the parasol.
 You have a fantastic view of the city from atop and is one of the best vantage points in the city!

 Seville Itinerary – Day 1

 Whenever I visit a new city, I check into my hostel, ditch my backpack and go for a wander.
 I never have a plan in mind, I just walk around the city and see where I end up.

 It’s a great way to see a city and get a feel for it, although it’s not for everyone.
 If you don’t want to wander around Seville without any idea where you’re going, then I recommend going on a free walking tour.

 Most hostels offer them.
 You simply show up at the reception in your hostel and then you’re whisked away on an informative tour of the city free of charge.